 Food Waste Stage

-A new addition to AWRE 2019, the Food Waste Stage will facilitate discussion and a focus on the national issue that is food waste.
-From sustainable package solutions, updates on the national food waste strategy to presentations from true food waste warriors – AWRE 2019 will be shining the spotlight on food waste to drive conversation on food sustainability.
+A new addition to AWRE 2019, the Food Waste Stage facilitated discussion and had a focus on the national issue that is food waste.
+From sustainable package solutions, updates on the national food waste strategy to presentations from true food waste warriors.

 Wednesday 30 October